Getting around has never been easier. Here’s why we are Australia’s most connected regional city.

 Solar plug-in fast-charge points are planned around the city to meet the emerging demand for electric cars and micro-electric vehicles such as e-scooters and e-bikes.

-The Hopo (hop on, hop off) ferry service makes use of our sparkling waterways with five Hopo points in a two-hour circuit from Surfers Paradise to Sea World.
+The Hopo (hop on, hop off) ferry service makes use of the city’s sparkling waterways with five Hopo points in a two-hour circuit from Surfers Paradise to Sea World.

-And when you need to leave the Gold Coast, our international airport provides direct flights to national and international destinations with direct bus links and a planned future light rail and heavy rail connection.
+Gold Coast Airport provides direct flights to national and international destinations with direct bus links and a planned future light rail and heavy rail connection.